Mombasa, Kenya

-The exercise brought together 30 representatives from the Directorate of Veterinary Services (DVS), public health institutions, national security agencies, emergency response coordination structures, county veterinary services, laboratories, communication teams, and development partners to assess Kenya’s preparedness and response capacity for a deliberate release of HPAI under the One Health approach.
+The Mombasa exercise brought together 30 representatives from the Directorate of Veterinary Services (DVS), public health institutions, national security agencies, emergency response coordination structures, county veterinary services, laboratories, communication teams, and development partners.
+Their objective was to assess Kenya’s preparedness and response capacity for a deliberate release of HPAI, applying the One Health approach.

 High Pathogenicity Avian Influenza remains one of the world’s most significant transboundary animal diseases due to its impact on poultry production, food systems, trade, livelihoods, biodiversity, and public health.
 According to WOAH and the World Health Organization (WHO), outbreaks of avian influenza viruses continue to pose a serious global concern due to their zoonotic potential and capacity to disrupt national economies and food supply systems.
 The increasing complexity of biological threats has further reinforced the need for countries to strengthen preparedness, emergency coordination, surveillance systems, and multisectoral response mechanisms.